 What is Early Alert?

-The Early Alert Referral System (EARS) at Southeastern Community College is a new process that began in fall 2012.
-EARS was implemented to help students succeed in their academic goals.
+The Early Alert Referral System at Southeastern Community College is a new process that began in fall 2012.
+Early Alert Referral System was implemented to help students succeed in their academic goals.
 Its purpose is to identify and help students at-risk of failing their classes or dropping out of school.
-Faculty members can refer students during the semester that show at least one risk factor, such as poor attendance or incomplete work, to one of the New Student Academic Advisors.
-The advisor follows up with the student by mail, email and/or phone call to set up an individualized advising meeting.
-With the advisor, the student receives information about campus resources and completes an academic success plan that encourages goal setting and prioritizing needs.
+Faculty members can refer students during the semester that show at least one risk factor, such as poor attendance or incomplete work, to one of the Student Success Center Counselor.
+A Student Success Center Cunselor will follow up with the student by mail, email and/or phone call to set up an individualized advising meeting.
+With the Counselor, the student receives information about campus resources and completes an academic success plan that encourages goal setting and prioritizing needs.